Projects

 Kotlin Course

-When I started college, I noticed peers struggling to break into software engineering.
-So, I created a Kotlin course, first as a PDF for my group, then as a broader project.
-While currently on hold, I hope to revive it as a YouTube series someday.
-In addition, I had a Gradle course, but eventually replaced it with articles on dev.to:
+When I joined college, I noticed that my peers were struggling to break into software development.
+So I created a Kotlin course, initially as a PDF for my group, then as a broader project.
+Although it is currently on hiatus, I hope to revive it as a YouTube series someday.
+Note: This course is available only in Ukrainian.

 TimeMate